nauarchus/AGLDTcatss/README.md

 > *The Gospel of Matthew has the composite cts_urn identifier tlg0031.tlg001.*

-The middle part of the filename identifies the project or group, in our case, "catss", followed by a hyphen.
+The middle part of the filename identifies the project or group, in our case, "agdtm", followed by a hyphen.

 > *The Gospel of Matthew within this project is known as tlg0031.tlg001.catss-*